RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/12_string_searching_file_contents.md

 ***On Node1***
+#  Search for string values and export them to a file.

 ### QUESTION #12:
 Find all strings "ich" from "/usr/share/dict/words" file and copy those strings in a /root/lines file.